How to Balance a Washing Machine Drum? (Easy Steps)

 Shipping bolts are external fasteners added only for safe shipping purposes of the appliance.
 These bolts keep the washing tub rigid while the appliance is in transit and are to be removed when the machine is installed and ready to use.
 If you can hear rattling noises that seem to be generated from inside the machine, or if you self-installed the washer and skipped a step or two by mistake, there’s a very good chance that the machine is shaking due to these bolts still being secured on the inside.

-Besides the above, smaller parts like belts, bolts, screws, and bearings which lie inside the machine and hold the drum in place can get damaged due to wear and tear, age and rigorous use.
+Besides the above, smaller parts like belts, bolts, screws, and bearings which lie inside the machine and hold the washing machine drum in place can get damaged due to wear and tear, age and rigorous use.
 Even one such part malfunctioning can put the entire machine off balance, making them integral to the repair process even if they are the last elements to be checked.

 All washing machines should be leveled and balanced—either according to the surface they are sitting on or according to the locknuts (adjustable knobs on the base of the legs of the machine) otherwise, they will tend to shake and vibrate unusually.